zjunlp/PromptKG/lambdaKG/README.md

 Before running, please check that you already have the `MidRes.json` available in dataset, or you may run `python ./LLM/create_midres.py` to generate it.

+And modify the `api_key = "sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"` in `./LLM/gpt3kgc.py` with your own openai.api_key.

 Once it is available, you can proceed to run the code under the `LLM` folder.
 ```
 python ./LLM/gpt3kgc.py